 Relevance

+The proposal must clearly identify the scientific research that the project will support.
+What’s the relevance of the support work and how the support will advance the area of science.
 The proposal must identify stakeholders and indicate their involvement in project development, review, and/or management plan.
-The proposal must indicate how the project meets stakeholder needs and indicate
+The proposal must indicate how the project meets stakeholder needs.

-the relationship with the research to be supported.
-(The real stakeholders are the researchers and the funding agencies that will use the information or services generated.)
 The proposal must also include a mechanism for assessing stakeholder use of project outputs.

 Management and Business Plan

-Each NRSP should have a well-developed business plan that describes how the project will be managed and funded for a five-year period.
+Each NRSP must have a well-developed business plan that describes how the project will be managed and funded for a five-year period.
 This plan should include a management structure that adequately integrates the efforts of multiple participants.
-The plan should include provisions for linking multiple sources of funding and leveraging those sources with the limited off-the-top research funds.
+The plan should include provisions for linking multiple sources of funding and leveraging those sources with the limited off-the-top Multistate Research Funds (MRF).
 This plan should include efforts to bring in new agencies, organizations, industry, foundations, and others to help address the issues and provide funding for the project.

 All project proposals must provide evidence of contributions from agricultural experiment stations across the nation beyond what is available through off-the-top funds.

-In general, NRSPs should expect a finite period of off-the-top funding.
-This is not a reflection of the quality of work being conducted or the research being supported by the project, rather, it allows the SAES system to continually assess needs and develop new projects as necessary.
-For this reason, the business plan of project renewals must include a transition plan and provisions for developing alternative funding
+NRSPs should expect a finite period of off-the-top funding.
+This is not a reflection of the quality of work conducted or the research supported by the project, rather, it allows the SAES system to continually assess priority needs and develop new projects as necessary.
+For this reason, the business plan of project renewals must include a transition plan and provisions for developing alternative funding including eliminating off-the-top funding.

-or reducing off-the-top funding to a minimal level.
+Occasionally, an NRSP might require a continuing level of minimal funding.
+Long-term, minimal-level support would be considered by the NRSP RC if the NRSP shared a compelling rationale.
+Even in this circumstance, the NRSP RC will recommend that a project team identify strategies to eliminate OTT funding.

 Objectives and Projected Outcomes